-That means, in terms of HTML documents, h1 h2 h3 h4 h5 h6 have a meaning as they represent something when used within a HTML document.
-Therefore, when using these heading Tags for SEO, you need to step back and not use them for SEO purposes but rather understand what they mean, because its only then can you truly use them for first position search rankings.
+That means, in terms of HTML documents, h1 h2 h3 h4 h5 h6 have a meaning as they represent something when used within the context of a HTML document.
+Therefore, when using these heading Tags for SEO, you need to step back and not use them for SEO purposes, but rather, understand what they do, because its only then can you truly use them for first position search rankings.
 Make sense?

-I hope it does because its very important, and you can use them to bring great Google ranking results.
-While remembering that no 1 single search engine optimization factor is more important than others, but rather, each and every analysis Google conducts on a website (including following external links (backlinks)) all work together to tell Google which keywords your website should be ranked higher for.
+You can use them to bring great Google ranking results.
+While remembering that no 1 single search engine optimization factor is more important than others, but rather, each and every analysis Google conducts on a website (including following external links and (backlinks)) all work together to tell Google which keywords your website should be ranked higher for.

 How Many H1 Tags Per Page?

-But don’t use them wrong like some SEO experts suggest, that h1 must match the web page title exactly (all I got to say to that is: that would be retarded way of thinking about heading tags and document ).
+And whatever you do, do not use them incorrectly like some SEO experts suggest, that h1 must match the web page title exactly.
+All I got to say to that is: that would be silly way of thinking about heading tags and HTML document <title>

 H1 Tag Example